 The Division of Headache and Facial Pain has one of first UCNS-certified headache fellowships.
 Our one-year fellowship is one of very few in the country that is approved by United Council for Neurological Subspecialties.
 We have integrated the study and treatment of headache medicine and pain medicine, which is also highly unusual.
 We have three headache sites, and the fellow rotates to all of these which increases the exposure to a variety of conditions.

 We offer comprehensive clinical training in a broad range of headache disorders including secondary headache syndromes, migraine and its multiple subtypes, low pressure headache, tension headache, medication-overuse headache and other chronic headache forms, trigeminal autonomic cephalgias, and various facial pain syndromes.
 When you complete our program, you are board eligible in headache medicine.

 As a fellow, you work under Director Mark Green, MD, FAAN, a Diplomate of the American Board of Psychiatry and Neurology and a Diplomate in Headache Medicine through the United Council for Neurological Subspecialties.
 You also work with faculty from the Departments of Psychiatry, Otolaryngology, Neurosurgery, Neuropsychology, and Facial Pain Dentistry.
-You explore a variety of services, including biofeedback and intravenous infusions for acute headaches, and you will learn about headaches in children from Sarah Rahal, MD.
+You explore a variety of services, including biofeedback and intravenous infusions for acute headaches, and you will learn about headaches in children while seeing patients with our attendings.

 In addition to providing inpatient, emergency room, and outpatient consultations, you also have the opportunity to train neurology residents, pain medicine fellows, and medical students and to help manage the headache clinic operated by the neurology residents.